CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 * Get the app connected to a bluetooth module
 * Receiving and Saving the sensor data to files locally

+### Sprint 3:

+* Tyler Perkins: I researched "processing" environment and added code that allowed a 3D object to be imported.
+This code can be viewed here: https://github.com/CS3398-Mutants-WeGood/Motion-Capture-App/commit/34e314159624c7e7731e62cebdb1e51f9901d83c

 ## Status
 Project is: _in progress_